 - 155 lbs.: Beneil Dariush (+175) vs. Benoît Saint Denis (-210)

 Both competitors have some momentum and confidence going into UFC 322, having recently won.
-The bout, which takes place on one of the largest stages in mixed martial arts, features one of the sport’s most fascinating contrasts: Makhachev’s elite grappling and control versus Della Maddalena’s accurate striking and forward pressure.
+The match will occur at one of mixed martial arts’ biggest venues which showcases Makhachev’s superior grappling skills and control abilities against Della Maddalena’s precise striking techniques and continuous attacking style.

 Tale of the Tape